Dangers Of Credit Repair During Mortgage Application Process

 Deleting Public Records Off Credit Report To Qualify For Mortgage

-Many mortgage borrowers, credit repair companies, and even loan officer think that by removing public records off credit report will qualify borrowers for mortgages.
+Many borrowers, credit repair companies, and even loan officers think that removing public records from credit reports will qualify borrowers for mortgages.

 Deleting the following works: